UCL/research-computing-with-cpp/04cpp3/sec01Inheritance.md

 - We often don't want to pass our derived class by value: this will attempt to copy the object into a new object of type `Shape`, so any overrides will be lost.
 - We should instead pass our argument by reference (or as a pointer, which we'll discuss in a later week).
 This will avoid the copying into a fresh object and instead will just pass the address in memory where the object we want to pass is stored.
 However, the function itself will still be treating the object as being of type `Shape` and hence will call the `Shape` versions of any functions.

 We can solve this problem by declaring a member function `virtual` in the base class.
 In this case, the function is accessed in a different way to normal.

-Function definitions have addresses, and normally when a member function of a class is called the definition of that function for that is just looked up.
+Function definitions have addresses, and when an ordinary (not virtual) member function of a class is called the definition of that function can be straight-forwardly looked up for that class.
 So if we are using a `Shape &` reference to an object, even if that object was created as type `Circle`, we will still look up the definition of any functions for `Shape`, since that's the class that we're using.

-For virtual functions however, each object will store the address of the definition of the function as part of its data (this data is called a "virtual table").
-If the object is created as an instance of the base class, this will be the address of the base function, but if the object is created as an instance of a derived class, then this will be the address of the derived function.
-When we call the function on the object, it will execute the function at the address stored in the virtual table, which is individual to the instance of the object, rather than using an address which applies to the whole class.
-This means it doesn't matter if we are using a `Shape &` reference or `Circle &`, it will still used the derived function for the class `Circle` because that was the address put into the virtual table when the object was created.
+For classes with virtual functions however, each object will store an additional pointer as part of its data that points to a special table for that class (called a "virtual table" or "v-table").
+The v-table contains pointers to the virtual function definitions for that class (amongst other things, as we'll see later); there will be one of these v-tables for each class with virtual functions.
+If the object is created as an instance of the base class, this it will have a pointer to the v-table for the base class, which contains the addresses of the base function implementation(s).
+If the object is created as an instance of a derived class, then it will carry the address of the v-table for the derived type, which contains addresses for the derived type's function(s).
+When we call a virtual function on an object, it will first follow the pointer to the correct virtual table and then will execute the function at the relevant address stored in the virtual table.
+Since the pointer to the v-table is part of the object's data rather than part of its type information, it doesn't matter if we are using a `Shape &` reference or `Circle &`, it will still be directed to use the derived function for the class `Circle` because that is the virtual table that the object was pointed to when it was created.
 This is also why **passing a reference (or pointer) is necessary for this to work**.
-If we pass by value we will create a _new_ object of type `Shape`, and because it is of type `Shape` the new object's virtual table will link to the `Shape` implementation.
+If we pass by value we will create a _new_ object of type `Shape`, and because it is of type `Shape` the new object will point to the `Shape` v-table.
 If we pass a _reference_, then the function will instead look at the memory location of the original object, and therefore look in the original object's virtual table, and thus find the implementation for the derived class.

 Virtual functions open up fully polymorphic behaviour for our classes, and are important whenever a object of a derived class might be treated as a member of a base class, including: